martinwilk/nd00333-capstone/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
+The hyperparameter-optimized XGBoost classification model achieves a AUC_weighted metric of 0.84... .The optimal hyperparameters are listed in the table showing information about the hyperparameters being tuned above.

+The model performance could be improved by choosing a deep learning model as a classifier and using Hyperdrive to tune the hyperparameters of the deep learning algorithm.
+Another interesting idea is to use another sampling strategy like RandomParameterSampling or a grid search combined with a Policy like the Bandit-Policy.
+Policies could be used to cancel runs with a smaller performance compared to the highest performance achieved during this experiment.
+The screenshot below shows the RunDetails widget which displays the state of all runs with their parameters and the performance.
+You could see that, ...

 ![Screenshot Widget HD]()
 ![best_model_run_hd]()
+In the screenshot above the RunId of the best run is displayed.
+You could find the parameters of the best model in the screenshot below.

 *TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment